Get the fastest Mississippi corporation formation online with worry-free services and support to start your business

 To start a Mississippi corporation, you must file the Articles of Incorporation with the Secretary of State.
 To simplify the process of forming a corporation in the state of Mississippi, we’ve put together 10 easy steps to form your business:

 What’s in a name?
-Quite a lot when you are naming your Mississippi corporation.
-Not only must you brainstorm and come up with one that is aligned with the purpose of your business and evokes a positive response in your target market, but you also have to navigate several legal considerations.
+Quite a lot when you’re naming your Mississippi corporation.
+You must come up with one that’s aligned with the purpose of your business and evokes a positive response in your target market.
+And, you have to navigate several legal considerations.

-The name should not sound too much like one already in use.
-It should also contain a designator word indicating what type of company you are, and it needs to avoid using certain prohibited words.
+The name shouldn’t sound too much like one already in use by another Mississippi business.
+It should contain a designator word indicating what type of company you are.
+It also needs to avoid using certain prohibited words.

 To see if your desired corporation name is available, you can start by searching the business name database on the Mississippi Secretary of State’s website.
 It then costs $25 to reserve your name if you choose, and you can do so online.